 CircuitPython is a derivative of MicroPython designed to simplify experimentation and education on low-cost microcontrollers.
 It makes it easier than ever to get prototyping by requiring no upfront desktop software downloads.
-Simply copy and edit files on the CIRCUITPY drive to iterate.
+Simply copy and edit files on the CIRCUITPY drive (which appears as a USB flash drive when you plug the board into your computer via a USB cable) to iterate.

 The following instructions will show you how to install CircuitPython.
 If you've already installed CircuitPython but are looking to update it or reinstall it, the same steps work for that as well!

 Follow this quick step-by-step for super-fast Python power :)

 Click the link above and download the latest UF2 file.